Complementarity of gravitational wave analyses and di-Higgs production in the exploration of the Electroweak Phase Transition dynamics in the RxSM: Acknowledgements

 \section{Acknowledgements}

 {We thank Lisa Biermann, Christoph Borschensky, and Margarete M\"{u}hlleitner for communications and invaluable help with implementing the RxSM in \texttt{BSMPT}.
 We thank Andrea Parra Arnay for collaboration in the early stages of this work.
 J.B.\ and A.V.S.\ acknowledge support by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy --- EXC 2121 ``Quantum Universe'' --- 390833306.
 This work has been partially funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) --- 491245950.
 J.B. and A.V.S are supported by the DFG Emmy Noether Grant No.\ BR 6995/1-1.
 The work of S.H.\ has received financial support from the grant PID2019-110058GB-C21 funded by MCIN/AEI/10.13039/501100011033 and by ``ERDF A way of making Europe'', and in part by by the grant IFT Centro de Excelencia Severo Ochoa CEX2020-001007-S funded by MCIN/AEI/10.13039/501100011033.
 S.H.\ also acknowledges support from Grant PID2022-142545NB-C21 funded by MCIN/AEI/10.13039/501100011033/ FEDER, UE.
-S.H.\ thanks the CTPU (IBS, Daejeon, South Korea) for kind hospitality in the final stages of this work.
 C.P.B.\ acknowledges support from DESY (Hamburg, Germany) and the DESY Summer Student Programme. }